 Andrew Reid | Principal

-Andrew did his doctoral studies in Hermeneutics, Biblical Theology and Old Testament Preaching after studying at Moore Theological College and Macquarie University.
+Andrew did his doctoral studies in Hermeneutics, Biblical Theology and Old Testament Preaching after studying at Moore Theological College, Macquarie University and Ridley College.

 His ministry experience has included working as a student worker and then National Director of the Australian Fellowship of Evangelical Students, being the lead pastor of two Anglican churches (St Matthews Shenton Park in Perth and Holy Trinity Doncaster in Melbourne), church planting an independent church at Curtin University in Perth, and lecturing at Ridley College in Melbourne.

-He has written commentaries on Genesis, Exodus, 1 and 2 Samuel, and Daniel in the Reading the Bible Today series as well as a book on introductory hermeneutics (Postcard From Palestine).
+He has written commentaries on Genesis, Exodus, 1 and 2 Samuel, and Daniel in the Reading the Bible Today series as well as a book on introductory hermeneutics (Postcard From Palestine) and books on preaching (The Whole Counsel of God: Why and How to Preach the Entire Bible; and Teaching Samuel).
 Before moving to Singapore he was a council member of The Gospel Coalition Australia and managed the Ministry, Training, and Leadership channel of TGCA website.

 Andrew is married to Heather (who is also a part time faculty member) and they are the parents to two sons and have six grandchildren.
 Andrew and Heather regularly attend St George’s Anglican church in Tanglin where Andrew is an occasional preacher.